google/cel-go/ext/README.md

     'hello mellow'.lastIndexOf('ello', 6)  // returns 1
     'hello mellow'.lastIndexOf('ello', -1) // error

+### LowerAscii

+Returns a new string where all ASCII characters are lower-cased.

+This function does not perform Unicode case-mapping for characters outside the ASCII range.

+     <string>.lowerAscii() -> <string>

+Examples:

+     'TacoCat'.lowerAscii()      // returns 'tacocat'
+     'TacoCÆt Xii'.lowerAscii()  // returns 'tacocÆt xii'

 ### Replace

-Produces a new string based on the target, which replaces the occurrences of a search string with a replacement string if present.
+Returns a new string based on the target, which replaces the occurrences of a search string with a replacement string if present.
 The function accepts an optional limit on the number of substring replacements to be made.